zeroSteiner/rule-engine/docs/source/types.rst

 Forward References and Recursion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use :py:meth:`DataType.reference` to create a forward-reference placeholder inside an attribute schema.
+Use :py:meth:`DataType.OBJECT.reference` to create a forward-reference placeholder inside an attribute schema.
-Self-references are resolved automatically at construction:
+Self-references are resolved automatically at construction.
+For self-references, :py:attr:`DataType.OBJECT.self` is a shorthand sentinel that avoids repeating the enclosing schema's name:

 .. code-block:: python

    Hero = rule_engine.DataType.OBJECT('Hero', attributes={
        'name': rule_engine.DataType.STRING,
-       'nemesis': rule_engine.DataType.reference('Hero'),  # resolved to Hero
+       'nemesis': rule_engine.DataType.OBJECT.self,  # resolved to Hero
    })

 For mutually-recursive types, place both types in the ``type_resolver`` dict and the references will be resolved lazily